thendawg/nvezos/README.md

 2) Install Ubuntu-GNOME as normal (I recommend not installing 3rd party software, or checking any of the other optional elements as it could cause a potential driver conflict)

-3) During your install, the username you pick will only be to login via ssh for administrative purposes, it will not effect the WebUI.
-Feel free to make it the same (miner) if you like, however the passwords will not be linked.

-*EXTREMELY IMPORTANT* Due to long term stability issues with remote X calls, the most stable way Ive found to get overclocking to work consistently is to have the default user setup during install set to auto login.
-This provides a local xsession whcih can be called by the overclocking scripts.
-No need to worry about security as the system will boot with no display output once setup is complete anyways.
+a) Make bootable USB drive using Rufus (recommende) or another utility
+b) Boot from USB and choose Install Ubuntu
+c) Dont select to add any additional drivers or 3rd party utilities - just stick with default options.
+d) The only thing youll need to select is where to perform the install.
+In most cases for a miner, you can simply set to erase the current OS and install.
+Otherwise you may need to use custom options.
+e) Setup a username and password for admin access, at this point you need to set this user to login automatically.
+Im working ona  way around this, but for now, it's required for overclocking to work correctly.
+This username/pw is not linked to the WebUI username/password, however, feel free to set it the same if you like.
+f) When the install completes, it will prompt to reboot, sometimes it will hang on the final screen, if it does just power off the system, remove the install media, and boot it back up.

 4) After the install is complete and you are booted into the gnome graphical environment, open a terminal (Click activities, then start typing terminal) and run the following commands.